wangywUST/talk-20260427/slides.md

 ### How Current Models Work

-Statistical pattern matching

-- Similar input seen before → similar output
-- No physical prior
-- Systematic failure on out-of-distribution cases
+Current models largely operate through **statistical pattern matching**: inputs similar to those seen during training tend to produce similar outputs.
+Without an explicit **physical prior**, they can fail systematically on **out-of-distribution** cases.

 ### Our Claim

-Signals are encodings of physical processes and should be reasoned about as such.

-- Each reasoning step maps to a physical operation
-- Multi-source signals must be mutually consistent
-- Reasoning is interpretable and verifiable
+Signals are not just observations; they are traces of physical processes.
+Reasoning over them should therefore preserve physical operations, enforce consistency across sources, and produce steps that can be interpreted and verified.

 ![Figure](/Image/fig_3.png)